-12. Related Party Transactions
+11. Related Party Transactions

 A former member of the Company's management is the controlling person of Aegea Biotechnologies, Inc., or Aegea.
 On September 2, 2012, the Company entered into an Assignment and Exclusive Cross-License Agreement, or the Cross-License Agreement, with Aegea.
 On December 11, 2019, the Company entered into a First Amendment to Assignment and Exclusive Cross-License Agreement with Aegea pursuant to which the Company obtained a royalty bearing license for a certain patent.
-On May 22, 2022, the Company entered into a Second Amendment to Assignment and Exclusive Cross-License Agreement with Aegea pursuant to which the Company obtained a royalty-free license for a certain patent and Aegea obtained certain patents.
+On May 22, 2022, the Company entered into a Second Amendment to Assignment and Exclusive Cross-License Agreement with Aegea pursuant to which the Company obtained a royalty-free license for a certain patent and Exclusive Cross-License Agreement with Aegea obtained certain patents.
 The Company agreed to pay Aegea, effective January 1, 2019, a royalty of 10% on the Company's sale of research use only, or RUO, and import research use only reagents and kits in the field of oncology, where the sample types are tissue, whole blood, bone marrow, cerebrospinal fluid or derivatives of any of the foregoing.
-As of June 30, 2023 and December 31, 2022, and for the three and six months ended June 30, 2023 and 2022, no royalties have been accrued and no expenses have been incurred by the Company related to this arrangement.
+As of March 31, 2023 and December 31, 2022, no royalties have been accrued by the Company for royalty expenses related to this arrangement.

-13. Subsequent Events
+12. Subsequent Events